 “GOOD” AND “BAD” BOWINGS: MUCH LESS PERSONAL THAN FINGERINGS

 Whereas our hand size often plays a large part in our choice of fingerings, it has no influence on our bowing choices.
-These are influenced primarily by mechanical, acoustical and interpretative factors (room resonance, type of ensemble and repertoire, need for volume or for intimacy) that are identical for all cellists independently of our personal unique physical characteristics.
+Because cello bows are all remarkably similar in length and weight, our choices of bowings are influenced primarily by mechanical, acoustical and interpretative factors (room resonance, type of ensemble and repertoire, need for volume or for intimacy) that are identical for all cellists independent of our personal unique physical characteristics.
 When we are choosing our bowings, the only variables that are truly “personal” are our musical taste, technical ability, and the particular characteristics of the cello and bow that we are using.
-Normally therefore, a “good” bowing for a particular passage in a particular acoustic, will be good for anybody playing in those same acoustical conditions.
+Normally, therefore, a “good” bowing for a particular passage in a particular acoustic, will be good for anybody playing in those same acoustical conditions.

-In the same way that a “good” fingering for a large hand might be a catastrophic one for a small hand, a particular bowing that suits a large hall might be awful for a small intimate room (and vice-versa).
+In the same way that a “good” fingering for a large hand might be totally unsuitable for a small hand, a particular bowing that suits a large hall might be quite inappropriate for a small intimate room (and vice-versa).
 But whereas a “bad” fingering might only be bad for the small cellist, the quality or deficiency in a choice of bowings will affect all cellists equally.
-The intimate relation between acoustics and bowing choices corresponds to the equally intimate relation between hand size and fingering choices.
-The enormous variations in hand size between different cellists are probably about as significant for our choice of fingerings as are the enormous variations in the acoustic qualities between different rooms (and instruments) for choosing bowings.
+Imagine if some cellists played with a bow twice (or half) the length and weight of a normal bow.
+In this case, the need for “personalised” bowings would be justified and this situation would correspond almost exactly with that of the differences in the sizes of different cellists’ left-hands.
+The intimate relation between acoustics and bowing choices corresponds to the equally intimate relation between hand size and fingering choices and the enormous variations in hand size between different cellists are probably about as significant for our choice of fingerings as are the enormous variations in the acoustic qualities between different rooms (and instruments) for choosing bowings.